Kirk Cousins: 2018

-2019: First playoff win
+2019

-During the season-opener against the Atlanta Falcons, Cousins completed 8 of 10 passes for 98 yards and a touchdown in the 28–12 win.
-In the next game against the Green Bay Packers, he completed 14 passes for 230 yards with a touchdown and two interceptions in the 21–16 road loss.
-The following week against the Oakland Raiders, Cousins completed 15 passes for 174 yards, including a 35-yard touchdown pass, in the 34–14 win.
-In Week 4, against the Chicago Bears, he had two fumbles and no passing touchdowns but still passed 27 times for 233 yards in the 16–6 road loss.
-In the next game, against the New York Giants, Cousins completed 22 passes for 306 yards and two touchdowns in the 28–10 road victory.
-The following week against the Philadelphia Eagles, he threw for 333 yards, four touchdowns, and an interception in the 38–20 win.
-During Week 7 against the Detroit Lions, Cousins passed for 337 yards and four touchdowns in the 42–30 road victory.
+During the season-opener against the Falcons, Cousins completed 8 of 10 passes for 98 yards and a touchdown in the 28–12 win.
+In the next game against the Packers, he completed 14 passes for 230 yards with a touchdown and two interceptions in the 21–16 road loss.
+The following week against the Raiders, Cousins completed 15 passes for 174 yards, including a 35-yard touchdown pass, in the 34–14 win.
+In Week 4, against the Bears, he had two fumbles and no passing touchdowns but still passed 27 times for 233 yards in the 16–6 road loss.
+In the next game, against the Giants, Cousins completed 22 passes for 306 yards and two touchdowns in the 28–10 road victory.
+The following week against the Eagles, he threw for 333 yards, four touchdowns, and an interception in the 38–20 win.
+During Week 7 against the Lions, Cousins passed for 337 yards and four touchdowns in the 42–30 road victory.
+He was named NFC Offensive Player of the Month for October.

-During Week 11 against the Denver Broncos, Cousins threw for 319 yards and three touchdowns as the Vikings overcame a 20-point first half deficit and won 27–23.
-Two weeks later against the Seattle Seahawks on Monday Night Football, he threw for 276 yards, two touchdowns, and an interception in the 37–30 road loss, extending Cousins' record on Mondays to an 0–8 record.
+During Week 11 against the Broncos, Cousins threw for 319 yards and three touchdowns as the Vikings overcame a 20-point first half deficit and won 27–23.
+Two weeks later against the Seahawks on Monday Night Football, he threw for 276 yards, two touchdowns, and an interception in the 37–30 road loss, extending Cousins' record on Mondays to an 0–8 record.
 During Week 16 against the Packers once again on Monday Night Football, Cousins threw for 122 yards, a touchdown, and an interception in the 23–10 loss.
 The Packers clinched the NFC North division title with the win.
 It also extended Cousins' record on Monday Night Football to 0–9.
-With the Vikings' playoff position set, Cousins did not play in the regular-season finale against the Chicago Bears.
+With the Vikings' playoff position set, Cousins did not play in the regular-season finale against the Bears.
 He finished the 2019 season with 3,603 passing yards, 26 passing touchdowns, and six interceptions to go along with 63 rushing yards and a touchdown.
 Cousins was also named to his second career Pro Bowl.

-In the NFC Wild Card game against the New Orleans Saints, Cousins threw for 242 yards and the game winning touchdown to tight end Kyle Rudolph in overtime during the 26–20 road victory.
-In the Divisional Round against the San Francisco 49ers, Cousins threw for 172 yards, a touchdown, and an interception in the 27–10 road loss.
+In the NFC Wild Card Round against the Saints, Cousins threw for 242 yards and the game winning touchdown to tight end Kyle Rudolph in overtime during the 26–20 road victory.
+In the Divisional Round against the 49ers, Cousins threw for 172 yards, a touchdown, and an interception in the 27–10 road loss.
+He was ranked 58th by his fellow players on the NFL Top 100 Players of 2020.